How to Improve Software Quality in SAP HANA

 As explained in the video above, SAP’s engineers are checking the ‘security footage’ using Undo’s LiveRecorder which offers record & replay technology.
 It works by capturing all non-deterministic stimuli during execution.
 This allows for the replaying and rewinding of any sporadic failures which occurred during execution – in order to easily discover and fix the root cause.
 In essence, these bugs are made 100% reproducible, meaning it doesn’t matter that they’re occurring differently each time – they can be solved at their first instance.

 The SAP HANA engineering team managed to catch a memory corruption defect before it got shipped to customers.
 They did this by using LiveRecorder solution and diagnosed the root cause with its UndoDB reverse-debugging functionality.
 There could be a significant length of time between the point of corruption (when the piece of memory is actually overwritten incorrectly by the program) and the point where you realize this has happened.
-This can occur in seemingly unpredictable ways, giving rise to the non-deterministic behaviour of corruption.
+This can occur in seemingly unpredictable ways, giving rise to the non-deterministic behavior of corruption.

 Fortunately for us, software testing has improved drastically in the software engineering industry over the last decade, running orders of magnitude more tests over short periods of time.

 Unfortunately for us, the implication of this is that even a small percentage of failing tests is a very large number.
-And worse, you only need one critical bug in there to potentially cause havoc on customer site and pose a major risk to your organisation - reputational damage, plunging share price or the loss of a key client.
+And worse, you only need one critical bug in there to potentially cause havoc on customer site and pose a major risk to your organization – reputational damage, plunging share price or the loss of a key client.

 Traditional debugging techniques aren’t good enough to cope with increased complexity and a growing backlog of undiagnosed failing tests.
 Software execution record & replay offers a solution to this conundrum.